Books by Madeleine Watson

 Buy from Amazon

-As a teenager, the author became consumed by weather: tornadoes, hurricanes, lightning, the eye of the storm.
-She built a weather station, filled sketchbooks, wrote poems and stories — all while unknowingly running from something she could not name.
-Decades later, she discovers the message hidden within her obsession.
-Tearing Down the Eyewall is a true account of how a childhood fascination with storms became a coded view through the mirror, and how the truth finally broke through.
+As a teenager, I became consumed by weather: tornadoes, hurricanes, and the eye of the storm.
+I built a weather station, filled sketchbooks, wrote poems and stories — all while running from something I could not face.
+Decades later, I discovered the sinister message hidden within my obsession.
+Tearing Down the Eyewall is a true account of how a childhood fascination with storms became a coded view through a two-way mirror, into a dark past.
+With drawings, diary entries and analyses.

 Comments